-The Arc Michigan manages several statewide projects that provide training, support, and/or services.
-These projects are: |
+The Arc Michigan manages several statewide projects that provide training, support, and/or services. | |

 Partners Advancing Self Determination |